GameHackingDotOrg/artemis-ps2-archive/ps2cc/ReadMe.txt

 /****************************************************************************
 Changes
 *****************************************************************************/
+Rev 24: Hopefully resolved a couple of issues with comparing to old searches
+	and removing results.

 Rev 23: Automatic connection/reconnection failure issues should be resolved.
 	I added a manual Reconnect option under the Run menu just in case.
 	For auto reconnecting, expect a command error followed by the status